HenonMengistu/HenonMengistu/README.md

 I am Henon Mengistu LAMBORO.

-- 🌱 I’m currently pursuing a Master 2 in Computer Science(PDS) at Institut Polytechnique de Paris.
+- 🌱 I’m currently pursuing a Ph.D. research at Institut Polytechnique de Paris and Trialog under a CIFRE program.

 - 🔭 I’m working on Semantic web technologies and interoperability enhancement using TLO and ML.